Daniel4000-dev/Linux-Administrator-HypotheticalCorp/README.md

 # Linux Administrator - HypotheticalCorp

 ## **Scenario**
-You are a linux Administrator at HypotheticalCorp.
-Your tasks include managing users, ensuring security, monitoring system performance, and handling application depolyments.
+You are the Linux Administrator at HypotheticalCorp, a growing tech company that provides cloud-based services to clients.
+Your responsibilities include managing user access, ensuring system security, monitoring system performance, and handling application deployments.

 ---